oscarlibre/tau-api-test-automation/README.md

 # Exploring Service APIs through Test Automation

-Brief summary of the API course given by the instructor  Amber Race (https://testautomationu.applitools.com/exploring-service-apis-through-test-automation/)
+Brief summary of the API course given by the instructor Amber Race in the [Test Automation University](https://testautomationu.applitools.com/exploring-service-apis-through-test-automation/)

 Course Outline